 - Avoid African black soap on the face.

-- ALWAYS wear sunscreen, every single day as the last skin care product (before primer for makeup) (Photoblock Gel)
+- ALWAYS wear sunscreen, every single day as the last skin care product (before primer for makeup)

 Regardless of the amount of melanin in your skin, it cannot be stressed enough that sunscreen is essential for the facial skin.
 Your face is the most exposed part of the body- and exposed to UVA/UVB rays that could damage the skin in the long run.
 Sunscreen should be a permanent skincare fixture, even in the most basic of routines.
-Sunscreen is almost readily available everywhere, however for people of color, it is imperative that we go the extra mile to search for sunscreens that do not leave a white/grey cast on the face, such as this one from Derma, also available on the myDawa app for only KES 1,100.
+Sunscreen is almost readily available everywhere, however for people of colour, it is imperative that we go the extra mile to search for sunscreens that do not leave a white/grey cast on the face, such as this one from Derma, also available on the MYDAWA website or app for only KES 1,100.
 This is a tried and tested review.
 It does not leave a white cast on the face and is also quite hydrating.

 Always remember, the higher the SPF (Sun Protective Factor), the longer you can stay out with your skin exposed.
 Therefore the higher the SPF, the better.
 The use of lip balms with SPF is also highly recommended.
 After all, your lips are also exposed to the rays of the sun.